Alcohol Assessment Rebuild for Community Engagement

 Problem/ Challenge

-Rebuilding the AUDIT C tool wasn’t just a technical task — it was a service design challenge.
-The original tool had been decommissioned, leaving a gap in Drinkaware’s ability to support behaviour change in community and partnership settings.
-But simply recreating the tool would have fallen short.
+This was not just a technical rebuild- it was a service design challenge.
+The original tool’s removal left a gap in Drinkaware’s ability to support behaviour change in community settings.
+Simply recreating the tool would have fallen short.

-• Design for dual users — both participants and facilitators — with different needs and expectations.
+• Design for dual users- participants and facilitators.

-• Work within tight content restrictions, as the AUDIT C questions and responses are standardised and cannot be altered.
+• Work within tight content restrictions (AUDIT-C questions cannot be altered).

-• Ensure the tool was safe and supportive, not just functional — especially given the sensitive nature of the results.
+• Ensure the tool was safe and supportive, not just functional.

-• Create something technically lightweight and sustainable, but also professionally credible in clinical and community contexts.
+• Create something lightweight and sustainable, yet credible in clinical and community contexts.

 Discovery and Planning

-These stories helped define functional requirements beyond the user interface and ensured alignment across teams from the outset.
+These stories shaped functional requirements beyond UI and ensured alignment across teams.

 Research and Ideation